All 500 of the World's Top 500 Supercomputers Are Running Linux - Slashdot

 Sounds legit.

-Re:This is the year (Score:4, Informative)
+Re:This is the year (Score:5, Informative)

 > The Supercomputers level of OSS use is primarily a concern with science.
 It compiles on multiple platforms, and is well maintained on most of them.
 Windows and MacOS are only available for the x86-64, ARM, and PPC platforms, and even then, not all of them.